ryan-aday/Planet_Satellite_Mapper/README.md

 # Planet_Satellite_Mapper
-Plots the trakjectories of geostationary satellites across the earth, affected by the moon.
+Plots the trajectories of geostationary satellites across the earth, affected by the moon.
 You can change the number of satelites, their masses, their distance from the earth, the perigee, and inclination angle.

 To run the Python script: